 8. 2-Way Shoulder Raise

 The shoulders need to be strong in order to combat the effects of aging.
-This move builds “boulder shoulders” and it can help you avoid common shoulder injuries later in life.
+This move builds “boulder shoulders,” and it can help you avoid common shoulder injuries later in life.

 How to Perform